 - Dynamite, gunpowder and plastic explosives

-All of the above items (with the exception of explosives and incendiary substances and devices) can be carried in checked-in luggage.
-However, the transport of hazardous substances, firearms and ammunition is subject to specific measures and regulations.
-Kindly check with your airline and the Grand Ducal Police before transporting any of these items.
+All the objects and products listed above (with the exception of explosive and incendiary substances and devices) can be transported in the hold.
+However, the transport in the hold of dangerous materials, weapons and ammunition is subject to specific measures and regulations for which we invite you to inquire before your departure with your airline and the Grand Ducal Police.

 Liquids, Aerosols and Gels (LAG) in Hand Luggage